ACCEPTED CORPS MEMBERS

 Children’s Corps does not pay for relocation or housing expenses.

-At this time Children’s Corps is not able to provide any stipends or reimbursements for the participation in the Summer Training Academy, but we do provide a monthly metro card.
+At this time Children’s Corps is not able to provide any stipends or reimbursements for the participation in the Training Academy.
+W do provide a monthly metro card.
 We understand that managing this transition requires careful and proactive financial planning for many candidates, however, as many of our current members and alumni will tell you, it is possible to plan accordingly.

-Salaries vary by agency and range from $34,000 to $42,000 for undergraduate degrees, and $38,000 to $55,000 for MSW/MHC or related Masters degrees*.
-Corps members are paid directly by the agencies for which they work and receive the same salaries, health coverage, and retirement benefits as other entry-level caseworkers at their agency.
+Salaries vary by agency.
+For those with a Bachelor’s Degree, salaries range from $36,000 to $45,000.
+For those with an MSW/MHC and related Master’s Degrees*, salaries range from $46,000 to $56,000.
+Corps members are paid directly by the agencies for which they work and receive the same salaries, health coverage, and retirement benefits as other employees in the same position at their agencies.

-*Please contact Children’s Corps Staff if you are unsure if your Master’s degree is a related degree.
+*Please contact FCFC staff, if you are unsure if your Master’s Degree is a related degree.